• Skip to primary navigation

 • Tweet

-For a quick and easy lunch idea, or for your next BBQ or picnic, make an oil-free bean salad.
-Quick and easy recipe in 15 minutes or less.
+Make an oil-free vegan bean salad recipe for a quick and easy lunch idea or your next BBQ or picnic—a fast and easy recipe in 15 minutes or less.

-With BBQ season right around the corner, a quick and easy vegan bean salad is one of my favorite go-to salads.
-First, it travels well when going to a BBQ, or if you are hosting a BBQ, it stays together well in the summer weather.
-And, of course, I made a vegan bean salad without any oil, loaded with veggies, with a tangy tasty flair.
+With BBQ season right around the corner, a quick and easy vegan bean salad recipe is one of my favorite go-to salads.
+First, it travels well when going to a BBQ, or if you are hosting a BBQ, it stays together nicely in the summer weather.
+And, of course, I made a vegan bean salad without any oil, loaded with veggies, with a tangy, tasty flair.

 Jump to: